ericmadureira/ericmadureira/README.md

 # Hello there 👋💚
-Dedicated, team-oriented and frontend-focused Full Stack Engineer with 7+ years of experience and solid knowledge in Javascript, React, Typescript and NodeJS.
+Dedicated React Frontend Engineer

+6.5 years of experience building high-performant web applications with React, JavaScript, TypeScript and NodeJs.

+Open to opportunities that involve cross-functional teams, and leverage my passion for building impactful web experiences.

 ## Skills
 <ul>